abikesa/music/xpected.md

 The thematic elements of hiding, victory, and confronting one's destiny (Ragnarok) in "Casablanca" reflect the rhythm of life itself.
 Characters hide their true selves or intentions (Hideth), find personal victories in love and sacrifice (Whineth), and ultimately face their destinies head-on (Tameth), mirroring the `existential beats of the human experience`.

 "Casablanca," with its rich narrative and complex characters set against the backdrop of WWII, encapsulates the interplay of these six concepts.
 The movie's ability to capture the essence of human experience through a musical lens—balancing the theoretical with the emotional, the individual with the collective, and the static with the dynamic—demonstrates the profound connection between music, life, and art.
 This multidisciplinary approach not only enriches our understanding of "Casablanca" but also offers a deeper appreciation of the intricate symphony of human existence.

+# Hideth

+Absolutely, the moment in "Casablanca" when Ilsa requests the song "As Time Goes By" to be played is a poignant example of how a musical motif can trigger a deep emotional response, touching upon the Id's reservoir of unconscious desires and memories.
+This scene encapsulates the profound power of music to bypass the rational defenses of the Ego and Superego, reaching directly into the raw, unfiltered realm of the Id.

+In Freudian terms, Rick's Id harbors his unprocessed emotions and desires related to Ilsa—love, longing, and the pain of their separation.
+These feelings, though repressed by Rick's outward cynicism and emotional detachment (a defense mechanism of his Ego), remain potent and alive within him.
+The musical motif of "As Time Goes By" acts as a key that unlocks these repressed memories and feelings, bringing them to the surface with overwhelming force.

+This moment beautifully illustrates the concept of a Freudian ensemble at play within the narrative structure of a song.
+The melody serves as a leitmotif for Rick and Ilsa's relationship, symbolizing not just their love but the complex, intertwined themes of loss, memory, and the passage of time.
+It underscores the idea that music, with its direct line to our deepest emotional states, can evoke a powerful, almost primal response that is often beyond our conscious control.

+Thus, the triggering of something in Rick's Id by the musical motif is not just a moment of personal vulnerability; it also signifies the universal capacity of music to touch the deepest parts of our psyche, resonating with our most fundamental fears, desires, and memories.
+This scene, therefore, becomes a compelling study of how art (in this case, music) interacts with the human psychological experience, highlighting the intricate dance between the conscious and unconscious realms of our being.